10 Terms Every First-Time Home Buyer Should Know

 Appraisal: A professional analysis of a property’s value.
 An appraisal is based on a number of factors, including the size, location, and features of the home and sales of similar properties.
 Your lender will require an appraisal to ensure that the amount of the loan does not exceed the property’s true value.

 Closing Costs: The upfront fees charged in connection with a mortgage loan transaction.
-Closing costs may be negotiated between the buyer and seller.
+Closing costs in GA may be negotiated between the buyer and seller.
 These costs generally include, but are not limited to, a loan origination fee, title examination and insurance, survey, attorney’s fee, and prepaid items, such as escrow deposits for taxes and insurance.

 Settlement (also known as Closing): The process of completing a loan transaction.
 At settlement or closing, the mortgage documents are signed and then recorded, funds are disbursed, and the property is transferred to the buyer (if applicable).